opennode/waldur-core/docs/guide/structure.rst

 .. glossary::

     User
-      An account in NodeConductor belonging to a person or a robot.
-A user can belong to groups that can grant him different roles.
+      An account in Waldur belonging to a person or a robot.
+A user can belong to project or customer that can grant him different roles.

     Customer
       A standalone entity.
 Represents a company or a department.